-Here is a taste of other unique shopping destinations you’ll find in the areas around INTRUST Bank Arena:
+Here is a taste of unique shopping destinations you’ll find in the areas around INTRUST Bank Arena.

-Among the office buildings of the core of Wichita’s downtown, you’ll find a collection of shops and galleries, including these:
+Among the corporate offices in Wichita’s downtown, you’ll find a collection of shops and galleries, including these:

-Find out why Food Network's Alton Brown called The Nifty Nut House “a national treasure” and enjoy a few samples while exploring the shelves and bins filled with 4,500 classic and modern candies, nuts and snacks.
+- Calling all sweet tooths!
+Find out why Food Network's Alton Brown called the Nifty Nut House “a national treasure” and enjoy a few samples while exploring the shelves and bins filled with 4,500 classic and modern candies, nuts and snacks.

 Old Town has more than 100 businesses in its converted brick warehouses dating back to the late 1800s.
 Walk along the brick-lined streets dotted with historic lampposts for a fun collection of shops, restaurants, clubs, theaters, galleries and museums.
 Among the shops there:

-Lucinda’s offers an incredible selection of cheeky and off-the-wall gifts, distinctive clothing and shoes, gorgeous jewelry and unique accessories for you and your home.
-You'll always find something new and exciting.
-Lucinda’s is also a great place to find unique items featuring the Wichita flag or the Keeper of the Plains.
+- At Lucinda’s, you’ll find an incredible selection of cheeky, off-the-wall gifts, distinctive clothing and shoes, gorgeous jewelry and unique accessories for you and your home.
+The shop provides a quirky mix of clever things you will want to take home.
+Additionally, it’s a great place to find Wichita souvenirs and items sporting the Wichita Flag.

 Historic Delano District is an eclectic shopping district west of the river in downtown Wichita.
 Among the shops there:

-Hatman Jack is one of the few full-service hatters left in the country, and his Hatman Jack’s Wichita Hat Works is the place to get fitted in the perfect hat, from a top hat to a 10-gallon Stetson.
+- Hatman Jack’s is one of the few full-service hatters left in the country and is THE place to get fitted in the perfect hat, from a top hat to a 10-gallon Stetson.